-AISA has developed the AISA School Effectiveness Framework (SEF) is to establish a common understanding of school effectiveness in the AISA region and to suggest good practices, structures and resources that will support learning in AISA schools.
-A key component of school effectiveness is how a school defines learning and builds a coherent curriculum aligned with the guiding statements of the school to ensure mission integrity.
-When all components of school decision making and procedures connect back to student learning we build a stronger evidence based learning culture.
+AISA has developed the AISA School Effectiveness Framework (SEF) which suggests good practices, structures and resources that support learning.
+Crucial to school effectiveness is how a school defines learning and builds a curriculum that aligns with the guiding statements of the school to ensure mission integrity.